Breslow Depth and Clark Level

 - Level 5: Melanoma has now invaded the fat under the dermis.

 The current staging system adopted by the American Joint Committee on Cancer (AJCC) no longer considers the Clark Level.
 This is because the Clark level has been found to be less prognostic and more subjective than other alternatives.
 The AJCC system assigns a stage based on tumor, node, metastasis (TNM).
 The goal is that melanomas of the same stage will have similar characteristics, treatment options, and outcomes.
-Learn more about melanoma staging here.
+Learn more about melanoma disease staging.